Moundville, Alabama: 2000 census

-As of the 2020 United States census, there were 3,024 people, 1,072 households, and 803 families residing in the town.

 Attractions

 Moundville Archaeological Park

 The Moundville Archaeological Park is a National Historic Landmark.
 The 320 acre park contains 26 prehistoric, Mississippian culture-era Native American earthwork mounds, burial sites and artifacts.

 The largest mounds are located near the Black Warrior River.
 Mounds become smaller as one goes farther from the river.
 This might be an indication of the relative ranks of the people who built and maintained the mounds.

 A palisade was built around three sides of the center of the Moundville site, surrounding the mounds, a plaza and residential areas.
 This palisade was rebuilt at least six times during the site's occupation.

 Transportation

 Airport

 Moundville Airport is a privately owned, public-use airport located two nautical miles (2.3 mi, 3.7 km) south of the central business district of Moundville.

 Education

-Residents of Hale County are in the Hale County School District.
-Residents of Tuscaloosa County are in Tuscaloosa County School District.
+Residents of Hale County are in the Hale County Schools.
+Residents of Tuscaloosa County are in Tuscaloosa County School System.